Nathan-Schwartz/boilerplate.react-redux/README.md

 when you explicitly require() or use their functionality.
 You can use browserify to organize your code and use third-party libraries.

-When you require() any of these modules, you will get a browser-specific shim\:
+When you require() any of these modules, you will get a browser-specific shim:

-assert
+assert,
-buffer
+buffer,
-console
+console,
-constants
+constants,
-crypto
+crypto,
-domain
+domain,
-events
+events,
-http
+http,
-https
+https,
-os
+os,
-path
+path,
-punycode
+punycode,
-querystring
+querystring,
-stream
+stream,
-string_decoder
+string_decoder,
-timers
+timers,
-tty
+tty,
-url
+url,
-util
+util,
-vm
+vm, and
 zlib

 Additionally, if you use any of these variables, they will be defined in the bundled output in a browser-appropriate way:

-process
+process,
-Buffer
+Buffer,
-global - top-level scope object (window)
+global - top-level scope object (window),
-\_\_filename - file path of the currently executing file
+\_\_filename - file path of the currently executing file, and
 \_\_dirname - directory path of the currently executing file

 Use a node-style require() to organize your browser code and load modules installed by npm.